 AVA: American Viticultural Areas

-AVAs are a little confusing because there is no regional or quality-based hierarchy and some larger AVAs contain smaller ones within their boundaries (known as sub-appellations).
-For example, Calistoga AVA is a sub-appellation of Napa Valley AVA and the Napa Valley AVA is a sub-appellation within the much larger North Coast AVA.
+AVAs are a little confusing because there is no regional or quality-based hierarchy.
+Additionally, some AVAs are inside others.
+For example, Oakville AVA is a sub-appellation of Napa Valley AVA.
+And, the Napa Valley AVA is a sub-appellation within the much larger North Coast AVA!

 TIP: Regions that are divided into sub-appellations tend to make higher quality wines… just an interesting observation.

 AOP: Appellation d’Origine Protégée